You are currently viewing Substitute Butter for Oil in Cake Mix

 1. Replacing oil with butter

-On the other hand, while preparing to bake using butter, you have to melt it at a slightly high temperature then let it cool at room temperature.
+On the other hand, while preparing to bake using butter, you have to melt it at a slightly high temperature and then let it cool at room temperature.
 Preferably, use a microwave for this.
 Otherwise, since it is in a solid form, it cannot be used in this state.

 2. Butter in a cake mix